 Market Wizards: Interviews with Top Traders – Jack D. Schwager

-  What better way is there to learn making money with stocks than from some of the world’s best traders?
+What better way to learn money making than from some of the world’s best traders?

-  In Market Wizards: Interviews with Top Traders, Author Jack D. Schwager has interviewed dozens of top traders including Richard Dennis, Paul Tudor Jones, Marty Schwartz, Bruce Kovner, and more.
+In Market Wizards: Interviews with Top Traders, Author Jack D. Schwager interviews dozens of top traders including Richard Dennis, Paul Tudor Jones, Marty Schwartz, Bruce Kovner, and more.

 You can buy Market Wizards here.

 Trade Your Way to Financial Freedom – Van K. Tharp